 Mediterranean Baked Lima Beans Recipe [Vegan, Gluten-Free]

-What Ingredients Do You Need To Make Mediterranean Baked Lima Beans Recipe [Vegan, Gluten-Free]
+Ingredients You Need for Mediterranean Baked Lima Beans Recipe [Vegan, Gluten-Free]

 - 1 cup dried lima beans

 - 1 vegetable bouillon cube

 - 1 15.5-ounce can of diced or crushed tomatoes

 - 1 teaspoon red wine vinegar

 - 1-2 teaspoons pure maple syrup or agave nectar